jamaljsr/polar/README.md

 - Network snapshots with the ability to import/export them.
 These could also be used as templates to quickly boot up a network with predefined nodes and channels.
 The templates could be hosted github to allow community contributions.
 This may require a scripting system built-in.
 - Sample app projects/code in different languages (Python, Typescript/JS, Go, C#) showing how to connect to the Lightning/Bitcoin nodes from an external app.
 - Bitcoin Block Explorer & GRPC/REST API Explorers to have access to all of the node RPC API's graphically, without needing to fallback to the Terminal.
-- A branded website with download links and getting started guides to make Polar a bit easier to find via search engines

 ## Help Translate